Section 11 and 175 Audit

 What is Section 11/ 175?

-The WSCB is the key statutory body for co-ordinating and ensuring the effectiveness of arrangements to safeguard and promote the welfare of all children in Wirral.
-It is the duty of the WSCB to hold agencies to account in terms of their safe-guarding arrangements and practices.
+The Wirral Safeguarding Children Partnership (WSCP) is the key statutory body for coordinating and ensuring the effectiveness of arrangements to safeguard and promote the welfare of all children in Wirral.
+It is the duty of the WSCP to hold agencies to account in terms of their safeguarding arrangements and practices.

-The WSCB uses a variety of ways to test the strength of safeguarding arrangements across agencies in Wirral but one of the key ways is by the use of an annual safeguarding audit called the Section 11 Audit (for agencies) and the Section 175 Audit (for schools and colleges).
+The WSCP uses a variety of ways to test the strength of safeguarding arrangements across agencies in Wirral but one of the key ways is by the use of an annual safeguarding audit called the Section 11 Audit (for organisations) and a Section 175 Audit (for schools and colleges).

 Section 11 places a duty on: